Creating Community Around The Music of Franz Schubert in Calgary

 What, where, and when?

-We invite Calgary classical musicians to Calgary’s first annual Schubertiade, to be held January 31, 2026, at St. David’s United Church 3303 Capitol Hill Crescent NW, Calgary, AB
+We invite Calgary classical musicians to Calgary’s second annual Schubertiade, to be held January 30, 2026, at Summit View United Church 3303 Capitol Hill Crescent NW, Calgary, AB.

-Modelled after the Schubertiade that ran successfully in Chicago’s PianoForte Studios from 2005 to 2018, and was the most widely attended event PianoForte ever hosted, this Schubertiade will be more than just a group recital.
+Modelled after the Schubertiade that ran successfully in Chicago’s PianoForte Studios from 2005 to 2018, and was the most widely attended event PianoForte ever hosted, this Schubertiade is more than just a group recital.

-It will feature two rooms with performances happening in parallel, similarly to an academic conference, so the audience can move between the rooms to hear performances that interest them — or mingle with performers and fellow listeners at the coffee table in between.
+It features two rooms with performances happening in parallel, similarly to an academic conference, so the audience can move between the rooms to hear performances that interest them — or mingle with performers and fellow listeners at the coffee table in between.

 Think of it as a Schubert music fan convention, with the intimacy of a house jam.